 Recursion

 Recursion is a method in computer science and mathematics where a function calls itself in order to solve a problem.
-This technique is often used to break down complex problems into simpler subproblems, allowing for elegant solutions to tasks such as sorting, searching, and traversing data structures.
-Recursion typically involves a base case to terminate the recursive calls and prevent infinite loops.
-While powerful, recursive solutions can lead to increased memory usage and stack overflow if not managed properly.
+It is often used to break down complex problems into simpler subproblems, allowing for elegant solutions to tasks such as sorting, searching, and traversing data structures.
+A recursive function typically has a base case to terminate the recursion and prevent infinite loops.
+Recursion is a fundamental concept in algorithm design and is widely utilized in programming languages that support it.

 For more information, visit the Wikipedia entry on Recursion.